 Most progestins used in OCs are related to 19-nortestosterone and are androgenic.
 Norgestimate, etonogestrel, and desogestrel are less androgenic than levonorgestrel, norethindrone, norethindrone acetate, and ethynodiol diacetate.
 Androgenic effects may include acne, nervousness, and an anabolic effect resulting in weight gain.
 If a woman gains > 4.5 kg/year, a less androgenic OC should be used.
 Newer 4th-generation antiandrogenic progestins include dienogest and drospirenone (related to spironolactone, a diuretic).

 The incidence of deep venous thrombosis Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
 DVT is the primary cause of pulmonary embolism.
 DVT results from conditions... read more and thromboembolism Overview of Thrombotic Disorders In healthy people, homeostatic balance exists between procoagulant (clotting) forces and anticoagulant and fibrinolytic forces.
 Numerous genetic, acquired, and environmental factors can tip... read more (eg, pulmonary embolism) increases as the estrogen dose is increased.
 With OCs that contain 10 to 35 mcg of estrogen, risk is 2 to 4 times the risk at baseline.
 However, this increased risk is still much lower than the risk associated with pregnancy.
 A wide variety of progestins in combination OCs may also affect this risk.
 OCs that contain levonorgestrel appear to lower this risk, and OCs that contain drospirenone or desogestrel may increase it.
 Risk is probably increased because production of clotting factors in the liver and platelet adhesion are increased.
 If deep vein thrombosis or pulmonary embolism is suspected in a woman taking OCs, OCs should be stopped immediately until results of diagnostic tests can confirm or exclude the diagnosis.
 Also, OCs should be stopped at least 1 month before any major surgery that requires immobilization for a long time and should not be taken again until 1 month afterward.
-Women with a family history of idiopathic venous thromboembolism should not use OCs that contain estrogen.
+Women with a family history of idiopathic venous thromboembolism or a known thrombotic disorder Overview of Thrombotic Disorders In healthy people, homeostatic balance exists between procoagulant (clotting) forces and anticoagulant and fibrinolytic forces.
+Numerous genetic, acquired, and environmental factors can tip... read more should not use OCs that contain estrogen.

-Risk of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma caused by human papillomavirus infection; less often, it is an adenocarcinoma.
-Cervical neoplasia is asymptomatic; the first symptom of early... read more is slightly increased in women who have used OCs for > 5 years, but this risk decreases to baseline 10 years after stopping OCs.
+Risk of cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more is slightly increased in women who have used OCs for > 5 years, but this risk decreases to baseline 10 years after stopping OCs.
 Whether this risk is related to a hormonal effect or to behaviors (ie, not using barrier contraception) is unclear.

 Although progestins may cause reversible, dose-related insulin resistance, use of OCs with a low progestin dose rarely results in hyperglycemia.